 Psychological safety and vulnerability-based trust

-Rather than at the individual level, psychological safety occurs at the team level.
+Rather than at the individual level, psychological safety occurs at the team level and can strengthen team engagement.
 Cognitively, team members believe that their questions, comments, and suggestions are received fairly and perceived as valuable, even when they don’t lead to an execution, task, or change.
 Behaviorally, when someone asks questions or expresses an opinion, the team inquires for clarification and understanding.
 This also can be observed as a debate but without the team trivializing a team member's argument.

 Psychological safety is similar to Patrick Lencioni’s Vulnerability-based Trust (VBT).
 In "The Advantage", Lencioni explains that VBT is a quality found in healthy organizations.
 In addition, Lencioni contrasts VBT with predictive trust.
 When you predictively trust someone, you have confidence that the person is capable of completing a task.
 David Marquet calls this "Ability", as shown in his 1:37 minute video, "Don’t You Trust Me?".